 A federal ruling requiring truck drivers to use electronic logging devices to keep records of duty was signed into law in 2015.
 The ELD mandate became effective on December 18, 2017, and the Federal Motor Carrier Safety Administration (FMCSA) began enforcement of these devices.

-However, it wasn’t until April 1, 2018 that the ELD mandate went into full enforcement.
+However, it wasn’t until April 1, 2018 that the ELD mandate went into partial enforcement.
 This means ELD violations began effecting CSA scores and put non-compliant drivers out of service for a minimum of 10 hours.

 The ELD Mandate